Feb 13, 2021

 Feb 10, 2021

-And I heard The Word, for the first time ever in a college class.
-My Culture and Civilization of Modern Germany was devoted to proving that no German ever wrote about homosexualitat, but the professor in my Chaucer class, a big, hoarse-voiced woman named Dr. Dorothy, thought that The Canterbury Tales was all about how terrible "homosexuality" was.
+During my junior year in college, I heard The Word in my college class for the first time.
+My Culture and Civilization of Modern Germany class was devoted to proving that no German ever wrote about homosexualitat, but the professor in my Chaucer class, a big, hoarse-voiced woman named Dr. Dorothy, thought that The Canterbury Tales was all about how terrible "homosexuality" was.

-Ok, but the Pasolini adaption of The Canterbury Tales had the most impressive male nudity I had ever seen.
+Ok, but the Pasolini adaption of The Canterbury Tales had the most impressive male nudity I had ever seen at that point.
 I can't show a picture on a G-rated blog, but those guys were huge.

 The Pardoner, one of the pilgrims who tell stories on the road to Canterbury, was thin and willowy, beardless, with long yellow hair and a high pitched voice.